Eltaurus-Lt/CourseDump2022/README.md

 ![image](https://github.com/user-attachments/assets/d6ca790c-58c4-4ef1-95ea-2dfece5ae42c)

-<sub>Note, that the download should still be initiated from (any) Memrise page since the extension needs your login to access the data.</sub>
+<sub>Note, that the download should still be initiated from (any) Memrise page since the extension needs an active Memrise login to access the data.</sub>
 During the scanning phase of a batch download the progress for each course is displayed on a separate progress bar, marked by a course's name, with the total scanning progress showing on a separate bar at the bottom.
-The file download phase proceeds as usual, with files from all the courses being processed as a single large file queue:
+The file download phase proceeds as usual, with files from all the courses being processed together as a single stack:

 🚧

-If you have a list of courses in a text file somewhere (from one of the previous versions of the extension, for example), you can import it with the "Import course list" menu button:
+If you have a list of courses in a text file somewhere (from one of the previous versions of the extension, for example), it can be imported with the "Import course list" menu button:

 ![image](https://github.com/user-attachments/assets/e2b49059-dd30-4c98-a2a0-0de78c07c32d)